Kolkman/RaspberrySecureTimeServer/Building-a-Raspberry-Secure-Timeserver.md

 You really want to write these files to an NFS disk or a attached USB drive - wearing out your SD card this way is not a good idea.

 Load the capture file into wireshark.
+To my knowledge there are no discectors yet.

 ## Background reading ##

 There are a great many resources that will help you to get up to speed on NTP, NTP security, and the use of GPS for time keeping on a raspberry pi.
 Your favorite search engine will be able to find all you need, but if your search skills fail, here are some of the sources we used.

-#### NTP ####
+#### Hardware and software ###

 For setting up accurate time with GPS and PPS information there were a few resources I used:

 * [Network Time Foundation Stratum-1-Microserver HOWTO][]
 * [GDPS Howto][]
 * This [5 minute guide][] is the authoritiative source to get the [Uputronics Rasberry Pi+ GPS Expansion board ][] working with NTP.
 * The [Rasberry Pi as a stratum 1 NTP server][] page on a blog by David and Cecilia Tailor describes how to set up the Pi with a GPS to deliver PPS syncing.
+* [A Raspberry PI Stratum 1 NTP Server][] by Phil Randall is an exellent and detailed writeup - he describes how to use Galileo as the time source.
+* [The RobotsForRobotics blog on chrony with GPS][] describes how to get PPS working with Chrony

 #### NTP Security ####

 * The [APNIC blog by Martin Langer][] provides a technical overview of how NTP security works.
 It provides a good background on how a TLS based key exchange is used to provides the authentication cookies that are further used for exchange of messages over UDP.

 * This [The Netnod NTS Howto][] describes how to set up an NTPS client to get time from their stratum 0 cesium clock in a secure way.

 #### Raspberry Pi and GPS boards ####

 The [Ostfalia Raspberry Pi NTP/NTS][] is a seriously cool interface to a running PI.
 The "View filesystem" buttonm exposes some of the configuration.

 #### Chrony and PPS ####

-* [The RobotsForRobotics blog on chrony with GPS][] describes how to get PPS working with Chrony